 Minor Report Major Report Serious Report Failure to carry out duties and tasks considered appropriate Breach of Compliance requirements.
 Dishonesty, theft or fraud. and reasonable for the job concerned.
 Persistent unauthorised Misuse of confidential information.
 Persistent lateness. absence.
-Violent, abusive or threatening behaviour, inside or outside of the Unauthorised absence.
-Negligence or behaviour likely to cause offence to other Centre.
-Breach of operational practices. employees, customers or the general public.
-Flagrant disregard of the Services policies, rules, standards and practices including Staff or Family Minor Breach of Staff or Family Code of Conduct Breach of Service's policies, rules, standards and procedures Code of Conduct. including Staff or Family Code of Conduct.
-Discrimination, harassment, bullying or victimisation.
-Detriment suffered to person as a result of speaking Conduct that is likely to bring the Service's name into up.Disclosure of identity of person speaking up anonymously. disrepute.
+Violent, abusive or threatening behaviour, inside or outside of the Centre.
+Unauthorised absence.
+Negligence or behaviour likely to cause offence to other Breach of operational practices. employees, customers or the general public.
+Flagrant disregard of the Services policies, rules, standards and practices including Staff or Family Code of Conduct.
+Minor Breach of Staff or Family Breach of Service's policies, Code of Conduct rules, standards and procedures including Staff or Family Code of Discrimination, harassment, bullying or victimisation.
+Conduct.
+Conduct that is likely to bring the Service's name into disrepute.
 Serious incapability through alcohol or being under the influence of illegal drugs.
 Serious negligence which causes unacceptable loss, damage or injury.
 Gross insubordination.
 Gross incompetence causing unacceptable financial loss.
 Charged/Convicted of criminal offence.
 Flagrant disregard of any legislation Practices endangering the health or safety of a child or other family member, staff, volunteers or the general public